Throwback to Medical School Days

 “These past few weeks have been very enlightening.
 I’ve learned much about human kind, myself, and life.
-Surgery has been an interesting clerkship, not only because it’s been one of the most demanding, but also because it’s given me a lot of insight into the world and culture of medicine.
+Surgery has been an interesting clerkship, not only because it’s been one of the most demanding, but also because it’s given me much insight into the world and culture of medicine.

-Today, I spoke with Dr. D, the chief vascular resident on my general surgery rotation at the VA.
-She is currently in her seventh and last year of surgery residency, and is 37 years old.
-We spoke a little between seeing patients in clinic, and among the things we talked about, we talked about how an attending made a resident and a medical student cry the other day.
+Today, I spoke with Dr. D, the chief vascular resident on my general surgery rotation.
+She is currently in her last year of surgery residency.
+We chatted between seeing patients in clinic, and among the things we talked about, we talked about how an attending with a reputation for made a resident and a medical student cry the other day.
 She felt bad for both students and thought it was totally unnecessary for an attending to be so rude.
 She told me that she has changed a lot over the years in residency.
 Perhaps due to the heartless ways in which the people (esp those high in rank) have treated her, her colleagues, and patients.
 She has become jaded and trusts people less.
 She is less naïve about this world, she told me.
 This made me sad.
 For multiple reasons.
 First, it made me sad to think that others can be heartless and so emotionless to not care or be aware of other people’s feelings.
 Sure, they might be saving someone’s life by taking out an inflamed gallbladder or performing some other incredibly advanced surgical procedure.
 But if they have no heart, then what good does it really do?
 How can people be so selfish, heartless, and power hungry to feast off of naïve and caring people who are inspired to do good in this world?
 Do they realize that they are contributing to a jaded system???
 The attending physician has a duty not only to his patients, but also to his students, and if he cannot perform both jobs well, he should choose just the one be does better.

 My moral dilemma continues.
 I see myself torn between having a heart and becoming numb to the painful situations patients are in.
 Over the past few days, I’ve become attached to patients.
 I’ve seen them go through pain.
 I’ve seen a little girl die from being attacked by her own dog.
-I have seen a 56 year old man mangled by, not one, but two cars.
+I have seen an elderly man mangled by, not one, but two cars.
 I have seen the results of multiple acts of violence.

 During my rotation, I have also seen incredible endovascular operations by very talented and experienced vascular surgeons.
 I have seen a 79 (!) year old lively, and happy man receive an incredibly complex and risky surgery, and survive!
-And I think to myself, “wow, he is so resilient.”
-I wish I could be like that.
+What an incredibly resilient man.

 What does it take to be resilient like that?
 Does it take not taking things to heart too much?
 Or does it mean putting into life all the heart that you have?